tatethurston/nextjs-routes/README.md

    npx next build
    ```

 That's it!
-A `nextjs-routes.d.ts` file will be generated the first time you start your server.
+A `@types/nextjs-routes.d.ts` file will be generated the first time you start your server.
 Check this file into version control. `next/link` and `next/router` type definitions have been augmented to verify your application's routes.
 No more broken links, and you get route autocompletion 🙌.

-In development, whenever your routes change, your `nextjs-routes.d.ts` file will automatically update.
+In development, whenever your routes change, your `@types/nextjs-routes.d.ts` file will automatically update.

 If you would prefer to generate the route types file outside of `next dev` or `next build` you can also invoke the cli directly: `npx nextjs-routes`.